appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 This message indicates that the provided URL format is not correct.

-This error can be fixed by editing the datasource creation form and providing the correct host url in the correct format.
+This error can be fixed by editing the datasource creation form and providing the host url in the correct format.

 ### Missing Port Error